abajwa-hw/single-view-demo/README.md

 ```
 delete from user_tweets;
 ```
-Note that such commands are only supported in 2.2 when Hive transactions are turned on)
+Note: the 'delete from' command are only supported in 2.2 when Hive transactions are turned on)

 ##### Part 5: Run Hive query to correlate the data from thee different sources